sidhavratha/boo/README.md

 * --quiet                                      Silence the textual output.

 * -r,--remove                                  Remove all deployed configurations
-                                              specified by -d or -f
+                                              specified by -f

-* --retry                                      Retry deployments of configurations specified by -d or -f
+* --retry                                      Retry deployments of configurations specified by -f

-* -s,--status                                  Get status of deployments specified by -d or -f
+* -s,--status                                  Get status of deployments specified by -f

 * -u,--update                                  Update configurations specified by
-                                              -d or -f.
+                                              -f.

 The tool is managed by BFD team.